Basque Country (autonomous community): Sports

 At international level, Basque players were especially prominent in Spanish selections prior to the Civil War, with all of those at the 1928 Olympics, and the majority of the 1920 Olympics and 1934 World Cup squads, born in the region.
 There is an unofficial 'national' team which plays occasional friendlies, however its squads pick players from the wider territory including Navarre and the French Basque Country.

 Cycling as a sport is popular in the Basque Country.
 Abraham Olano has won the Vuelta a España and the World Championship.
 The UCI World Tour hails from the Basque Country.
 Also previously known as Caisse d'Épargne, the Movistar team traces its history back to the Banesto team that included Miguel Induráin.
-The region is home to the Tour of the Basque Country stage race and the Clasica de San Sebastian one day race.
+The region is home to the Tour of the Basque Country stage race and the Clásica de San Sebastián one day race.
 The team was also part of the World Tour until its disbandment in 2014.
 It was an unofficial Basque national team and was partly funded by the Basque Government.
 Its riders were either Basque, or at least grown up in the Basque cycling culture, and former members of the team have been strong contenders in the Tour de France held annually in July and Vuelta a España held in September.
 Team leaders have included riders such as Iban Mayo, Haimar Zubeldia, Samuel Sánchez, David Etxebarria, Igor Antón, Mikel Landa and Mikel Nieve.
 The team was revived in 2020 at UCI ProTeam level when Euskaltel reinstated its sponsorship.